SAKryukov/dotnet-solution-structure/articles/article0.md

 ### MSBuild

 For the demonstration of code generation, please see the project "Test.CodeGeneration.csproj".
 It makes just a console application (yes, WPF project can make console applications) producing an output C# file, and its command-line parameters speficy the name and location of an output file and some naming options.
+To see the output with command-line documentation

 There is nothing fancy here.
 However, command-line facility and its use is pretty interesting.
 Basically, it is explained in my article *[Enumeration-based Command Line Utility](https://www.codeproject.com/Articles/144349/Enumeration-based-Command-Line-Utility)*.
 In turn, this article is a part of a series of article devoted to enumerations.
 However, the code for enumerations facility and command line is now seriously improved, so it deserves a separate article.
 A complete code with new demo applications can be found in a separate GitHub repository [dotnet-enumerations-command-line](https://github.com/SAKryukov/dotnet-enumerations-command-line).
 It also contains fully-fledged XAML-based XAML-based localization with satellite assemblies, and the localization also comes with a demo application.